Free Online Teen College and Job Prep Courses

 Empower your high school student (grades 10-12) and unlock their inner potential with our Generation Z Project.

-Teens explore potential careers in virtual curriculum-based introductory college courses taught by experienced law, digital marketing, and medical professionals.
+Teens explore potential careers in virtual curriculum-based introductory college courses taught by experienced professionals.
 Additionally, through job readiness training, teens build their resumes, portfolios, and interview skills.

 Students study alongside like-minded peers while exploring a typical college experience.